lab-cosmo/chemiscope/paper/paper.md

 external files, reducing memory footprint and initial loading time.

-Chemiscope 1.0 introduces the possibility of rendering atom-centered shapes to represent vectorial and tensorial properties, including arrows (e.g., dipoles or forces), ellipsoids (e.g., polarizabilities), and user-defined triangular meshes.
+Chemiscope 1.0 introduces the possibility of rendering atom-centered shapes to represent vectorial and tensorial properties, including arrows (e.g. dipoles or forces), ellipsoids (e.g. polarizabilities), and user-defined triangular meshes.
 For biomolecular systems, it supports cartoon representations based on residue and chain information.
 The structure viewer handles a grid layout for side-by-side comparison of multiple structures or local environments.